LAND GOVERNANCE IN TRANSITION:

 The LANDac Annual International Conference “Land governance in transition” will take place on July 4 and 5, 2019 in Utrecht.
 It offers a podium for researchers, practitioners and private sector representatives interested in land governance for equitable and sustainable development.
 The 2019 Conference looks at land governance through the lens of transformations.
-The Call for Sessions is open now until February 15, 2019.

-This year, the LANDac conference is about Land Governance in Transition: How to support transformations that work for people and nature?
+This year, the LANDac conference is about Land Governance in Transition: How support transformations that work for people and nature?
 Central questions revolve around the long-term dynamics around land, water and food production.
 How is land governance itself transformed, as it seeks to respond to changing circumstances?
 And how is learning and knowledge building about these dynamics developing, what are promising concepts and tools?
 Particular questions relate to the different aspects of land governance, such as gender, food security, land tenure security, investments, conflict prevention and peace-building.
 In a fast-paced world of short-term projects and funding, how can we learn from past and current transitions, build sustainable partnerships and networks, and allow for seeds of innovation to bear fruit?